 Today we see him tell us rule from Westminster is the only choice.
 He is the walking example of the socialist who adopts Tory policies in middle age.

-Only one choice can deliver the mechanisms of progressive change for Scotland and it isn’t Gordon Brown.
+Only one choice can deliver the mechanisms of progressive change for Scotland and it isn’t Gordon Brown or the Labour Party.
 It never was.